kg-construct/rml-io/spec/section/source-vocabulary.md

 - The **reference formulation** (`rml:referenceFormulation`)
 defines the reference formulation used to refer to the elements of a data source.
-The reference formulation must be specified in the case of databases, CSV, TSV, XML, and JSON data sources.
+The reference formulation must be specified in the case of relational databases, CSV, TSV, XML, and JSON data sources.
 By default `rml:SQL2008Query` for databases,
 `rml:CSV` for CSV and TSV data sources.